Summer Fun Around Lake Suwa

 The town of Shimosuwa was once an important stopping point along the Nakasendo route between Kyoto and Edo.
 Many pieces of traditional architecture remain, and two of Suwa Taisha’s four shrines are here as well.

-The Suwa Taisha shrine is now well known as the driving force of the Onbashira festival, and while you may not be able to see it for another six years (2022), you can see the newly planted pillars, visit the Onbashira center (Onbashira-kan Yoisa) outside of Harumiya, and see footage and equipment from the festival itself.
+The Suwa Taisha shrine is now well known as the driving force of the Onbashira Festival, and while the festival is held only once every six years (last held in 2022), you can see the Onbashira pillars at the Harumiya and Akimiya shrines, visit the Onbashira center (Onbashira-kan Yoisa) outside of Harumiya, and see footage and equipment from the festival itself.

 Among Shimosuwa’s Edo period buildings and streets are also the Gishodo Watch Museum and the Suwa-no-Ne Orgol (music box) Museum.
 Suwa is a well-known area for precision machinery and is even home to the headquarters of Epson printing.
 In that vein, these museums offer a glimpse into the history and mechanics of watches and music boxes, and have workshops available where you can put together your own as a souvenir.